mjsull/Contiguity/README.rst

 **We recommend that both Velvet and SPAdes graphs be reconstructed using the Contiguity CAG format.**

-You can read more about the CAG in the manual_
+You can read more about the CAG in the manual_.

 Generation of the CAG file